Shinojima: Geography

 Shinojima is located approximately 10 kilometers from either Chita Peninsula or Atsumi Peninsula and three kilometers south of Himakajima.
-The highest point on the island is 41.9 meters, and is located in approximately the center of the island.
+The highest point on the island is 49 meters, and is located in approximately the center of the island.
 Settlement is concentrated in a single hamlet.
 The total area of the island is 0.94 square kilometers.
 The island is rocky, and is surrounded by numerous offshore rocks and reefs.

+Minor associated islands

+Shinojima has nine smaller associated islands - Kijima, Oisojima, Chikimijima, Nojima, Matsushima, Togamejima, Hirashima, Koisojima, and Nakatejima.
+Due to modern landfill work, Koisojima and Nakatejima are now physically attached to the main Shinojima island.

 History

+Earliest settlement

-Shinojima has been inhabited since at least the Jōmon period, as archaeologists have found Yayoi period and Kofun period remains.
+Shinojima has been inhabited since at least the Jōmon period.
+On Koisojima, archaeologists found ancient pottery dating back to the early Jomon period, roughly 9000 years ago.
+At Shimei Shrine, a shell mound was unearthed containing jomon pottery, notched deer antlers, and bone and antler tools.
+Archaeological layers containing pottery, stone tools, accessories and other items dating to the late Jomon, roughly 4000 years ago, have been found throughout the island.
+Archaeologists have also found Yayoi period and Kofun period remains.

+Links with Ise Shrine

 Long associated with Ise Shrine, the island is mentioned in the Nara period Man'yōshū poetry anthology.
 It has supplied salted and dried sea bream to the shrine for use as offerings since before the Nara period.
+These offerings are made three times a year.
+The salted sea bream are first blessed in the Obendai Dedication Ceremony on Shinojima, before being transported to Ise City by fishing boat.
+Finally they are offered to the deity at the Gojoden in the Ise Shrine as part of a Shinto festival.

-During the reconstruction of Ise Shrine every twenty years, one of the buildings from Ise Shrine is always dismantled and shipped to Shinojima, where it is re-erected as the honden of the local Shimmei Jinja, founded in 771 AD.
+Due to its connection with Ise Shrine, during these earlier periods, Shimojima belonged to the Shima Province (later Ise Province), despite its geographical distance.
+During the reconstruction of Ise Shrine every twenty years, one of the buildings from Ise Shrine is always dismantled and Ishipped to Shinojima, where it is re-erected as the honden of the local Shimmei Jinja, founded in 771 AD.

+Later periods

 During the Edo period, it was part of the holdings of Owari Domain under the Tokugawa shogunate and contained a fishing settlement.
 Kato Kiyomasa is said to have used granite quarried on Shinojima in the construction of Nagoya Castle.
 With the establishment of the modern municipalities system after the start of the Meiji period, the island was organized as a village within Chita District, Aichi.
 It merged with surrounding towns and villages to form the town of Minamichita on June 1, 1961.

+Fisheries

+The waters around Shinojima are teeming with fish, and support strong fisheries of red snapper, oysters, fugu, and conger eel.
+The island catches the most whitebait (shirasu) of any fishery area in Japan.
+Because of the ready availability of seafood, it appears in many of the regional dishes of the island.

+Flora and fauna

+The area around Shinojima is a breeding ground for the endangered Red Sea turtle.